 Financial Aid for Study Abroad

-Many of your financial aid awards can help fund semester-long study abroad programs.
+Financial aid can help fund semester-long study abroad programs.
 Securing your financial aid for study abroad is a process that requires working with several offices and being totally engaged in the process from start to finish.
 Early planning greatly reduces financial challenges and allows you to prepare ahead with savings, scholarships, private educational loans and financial aid.

 - You must be enrolled in a degree-seeking program at SUNY Cortland on at least a half-time basis and be making satisfactory academic progress as defined by the College and by the Financial Aid Office.